expressjs/expressjs.com/guide/routing.md

 app.get('/example/c', [cb0, cb1, cb2]);
 ~~~

-A route can be handled using a combination of array of functions and independent functions:
+A route can be handled using a combination of independent functions and arrays of functions:

 ~~~js
 var cb0 = function (req, res, next) {